 There is an even conflict about its name.
 Some people call it Shiddhi Laxmi temple, some say there is Annapurna inside the temple, and some claim that there is a Sriyantra which is a tantric symbol of Goddess Vatsala Devi.

 Phasidegal once claimed as the tallest temple of Bhaktapur Durbar Square, even of the entire Bhaktapur Nagar, and that once upon a time was the time before the emergence of Nyatapola.
-Well, there are a lot of rumors related to these two temples.
+Well, there are a lot of rumours related to these two temples.
 You must catch one local guide of Bhaktapur if you wanna know more and more such stories and uncovered mysteries of Bhaktapur.

 Coming back to the temple, this temple is called Phasidega because it looks like a pumpkin.
 Yes, here phasi means the Pumpkin and dega means the god.
 Though the temple is often called Silu Mahadev and Ta: ja dega.